marko-js/markojs.com-legacy/src/blog-posts/drafts/marko-v3.md

 }
 ```

 The information provided in the schema instructed Marko on how to interpret string attribute values.
-The schema approach worked, and it was simple, but the necessity for a schema was a problem and it degraded template readability.
+The schema approach worked, and it was simple, but the necessity for a schema was an annoyance and it degraded template readability.

 The new HTML-JS parser fixes this problem by parsing all attribute values as JavaScript expressions.